bgoodearl/ContosoU_dn6_MVCB_Clean/_docs/CC6__DevNotes.md

             Added Departments controller with index page<br/>
             Added logging with NLog<br/>
             Added Instructors and Students controllers and index views<br/>
+            Added Courses controller and views from .NET Core 3.1 version, tweaked controller for .NET 6<br/>
+            See changes in SchoolDbContext with new method InitializeDbSets()<br/>
 		</td>
     </tr>
     <tr>